 Skip advert

 On the motorway

 Motorway manners are perfectly acceptable, with good suppression of road noise and little to no wind noise.
 Plus, the car doesn’t feel as if it’s stuck in a low gear, which can sometimes be the case for an urban-focused EV at sustained high speeds.
+The noise from suspension knocks is well isolated, too.

-Electric motors, 0-60 acceleration and top speed
+0-62mph acceleration and top speed

 The larger 52kWh battery pack comes with a more powerful 148bhp electric motor, which produces a peak torque figure of 245Nm.
-This is a little behind the entry-level MINI Cooper E, which has figures of 176bhp and 280Nm, but then the Renault is around 175kg lighter.
+This is a little behind the entry-level MINI Cooper E, which has figures of 176bhp and 280Nm, but the Renault is around 175kg lighter.
 This difference in weight is even more impressive when you consider the MINI’s smaller 38kWh battery.
-Even up the two with the same 50kWh-ish battery packs and the difference is an astounding 235kg.
+Even up the two with the same 50kWh-ish battery pack and the difference is an astounding 235kg.

 This shows in the car’s performance, because despite the Renault having nearly 40bhp less than the base MINI Cooper E, its 0-62mph time of 8 seconds is only around 0.7 seconds slower.
-For those wanting more performance, it’s also worth remembering that the forthcoming Alpine A290, which will be more of a direct competitor to the Cooper SE, has a power boost to 218bhp and a much quicker 6.4 second 0-62mph sprint.
+For those wanting more performance, it’s also worth remembering that the Alpine A290, which will be more of a direct competitor to the Cooper SE, has a power boost to 218bhp and a much quicker 6.4-second 0-62mph sprint.

-The R5’s top speed is capped at 93mph, both for the sake of electric range and the e-motor’s gearing.
+The R5’s top speed is capped at 93mph, for the sake of both electric range and the e-motor’s gearing.

+Skip advert